Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Numerical experiment: solving systems from high-order FE discretization of 3D elliptic PDEs

-The goal of this section is to show that the precisions used for applying the IC smoothing inside the V-cycle can be chosen to be lower than the precision used for computing the residual, prolongation, restriction, and correction, and that it may result in a significant speedup in the runtime and energy savings in comparison to the corresponding uniform double precision variant.
+The goal of this section is to show that the precisions used for applying the IC smoothing inside the V-cycle can be chosen to be lower than the precision used for computing the residual, prolongation, restriction, and correction, and that it may result in a significant reduction in the runtime and to energy and memory savings in comparison to the corresponding uniform double precision variant.

-We solve a system of linear equations coming from discretization of the 3D Poisson equation on a unit cube: find $u:(0,1)^3 \rightarrow \R$ such that
+We solve systems of linear equations coming from the discretization of second order elliptic PDEs on a unit cube with homogeneous Dirichlet boundary conditions: find $u:(0,1)^3 \rightarrow \R$ such that